Note 3 - Summary of Significant Accounting Policies

 We recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
 Most of the unrecognized tax benefits, if recognized, would be recorded as a benefit to income tax expense.
 The liability associated with an unrecognized tax benefit is classified as a long-term liability except for the amount for which a cash payment is expected to be made or tax positions settled within one year.
 We recognize interest and penalties related to income tax matters as a component of income tax expense.

+Shipping and Handling.
 Our practice has been to sell our products at the same delivered cost to all retailers and customers nationwide, regardless of shipping point.
 Costs incurred by the Company to deliver finished goods are expensed and recorded in selling, general and administrative expenses.
 We recognize shipping and handling expense as fulfillment activities (rather than as a promised good or service) when the activities are performed even if those activities are performed after the control of the good has been transferred.
 Accordingly, we record the expenses for shipping and handling activities at the same time we recognize net sales.

-Shipping and handling costs amounted to $88.8 million in fiscal 2022, $73.0 million in fiscal 2021 and $64.4 million in fiscal 2020.
+Returns and Allowances.
 Estimated refunds for returns and allowances are based on our historical return patterns.
 We record these estimated sales refunds on a gross basis rather than on a net basis and have recorded an asset for product we expect to receive back from customers in Prepaid expenses and other current assets and a corresponding refund liability in Other current liabilities on our consolidated balance sheets.
-At June 30, 2022 and June 30, 2021, these amounts were immaterial.
+At June 30, 2023 and 2022, these amounts were immaterial.

 Cost of Sales

-Our cost of sales consist of the cost to manufacture our merchandise including materials, direct labor and overhead costs as well as the cost to purchase import products.
+Our cost of sales consist of the cost to manufacture our merchandise including materials, direct labor and overhead costs as well as the cost to purchase import products, including inbound freight.

 SG&A expenses include the costs of selling our products and general and administrative costs.
 Selling expenses primarily consist of shipping and handling costs, commissions, advertising, and compensation and benefits of employees performing various sales and designer functions.
 Occupancy costs, depreciation, compensation and benefit costs for administrative employees and other administrative costs are included in SG&A. All store pre-opening costs are included in SG&A expenses and are expensed as incurred.

 Advertising expenses primarily represent the costs associated with our digital marketing, direct mailings, national television spots, on-air radio and other mediums.
-Our total advertising costs were $15.6 million in fiscal 2022, $20.7 million in fiscal 2021 and $29.1 million in fiscal 2020.
+Our total advertising costs were $17.2 million in fiscal 2023, $15.6 million in fiscal 2022 and $20.7 million in fiscal 2021.
 These amounts include advertising media expenses, outside and inside agency expenses, certain website related fees and photo and video production.
 Advertising costs from our direct mailers are expensed when provided to the carrier for distribution.
 Website, print and other advertising expenses, which include e-commerce advertising, web creative content, national television and direct marketing activities such as print media and radio, are expensed as incurred or upon the release of the content or the initial advertisement.
-Prepaid advertising costs were immaterial at June 30, 2022 and 2021, respectively.
+Prepaid advertising costs were immaterial at June 30, 2023 and 2022, respectively.

 Research and Development Costs